 - While not fitting their regular genre of Hard/Glam Rock, "Killer Queen" deserves a special mention for being a song of sheer class.

-- "In the Lap of the Gods", the direct prelude to "Bohemian Rhapsody", and "In the Lap of the Gods...
+- "In the Lap of the Gods", with Roger's insanely-high opening, the direct prelude to "Bohemian Rhapsody", and "In the Lap of the Gods...
 Revisited", the direct prelude to "We are the Champions".

 A Night at the Opera (1975)